 The second requirement has significant ramifications for our understanding of logic.
 One of its ramifications is that, contrary to the accepted view, logic is constrained by the world.
 Let me explain.
 If X is true in the correspondence sense, then X is constrained by the world.
 If Y is to be true in the correspondence sense, then Y must be constrained by the world.
 This means that any inference sanctioned by an adequate logical theory is constrained by the world.
-If the world satisfies, or could be such as to satisfy, the conditions set on it by X but cannot satisfy the conditions set on it by both X and Y, then $\langle X, Y \rangle$ is not a logically-valid inference, and any logical theory that says it is is inadequate.
+If the world satisfies, or could be such as to satisfy, the conditions set on it by X but cannot satisfy the conditions set on it by both X and Y, then <X,Y> is not a logically-valid inference, and any logical theory that says it is is inadequate.

 Logic, therefore, is constrained not just by our language (concepts, pragmatic considerations, etc.).
 Logic is also significantly constrained by the world.
 Logic is not a mere game, such as chess or baseball.
 Nor is it merely conventional.
 Whatever rules of inference logic sanctions, these rules are constrained by the world.
-Logic cannot sanction a move from X to Y if the world is, or could be, such that X is correspondence-true but X and Y together cannot be correspondence-true.
+Logic cannot sanction a move from X to Y if the world is, or could be, such that X is correspondence-true but X and Y together are not, or cannot be, correspondence-true.
+A mere game or convention are not constrained in this way.
+But an adequate logical theory is.

-Once we realize this point, we have made considerable progress toward a highly explanatory account of generality, modal force, and formality of logic.
+Once we realize this point, we have made considerable progress toward a highly explanatory account of the generality, modal force, and formality of logic.

-4. Generality, Modal Force, and Formality
+3.4.
+Generality, modal force, and formality

-By connecting logic to the world, the truth-theoretic approach (as construed here) brings about a revolution of a sort, or a transformation, in the philosophy of logic, one that, as we shall see below, considerably augments our explanatory resources.12 Traditional truthoriented approaches do not partake in this transformation.
+By connecting logic to the world, the truth-theoretic approach (as construed here) brings about a revolution of a sort, or a transformation, in the philosophy of logic, one that, as we shall see below, considerably augments our explanatory resources.12 Traditional truth-oriented approaches do not partake in this transformation.
 For example, the analytic approach, which says that logical claims are analytically true, does not.
 This approach leaves us with, and is possibly one of the sources of, the widespread belief that logic is only constrained by our language, concepts, and/or cognitive makeup.
 Many adherents of this belief regard logic as trivial.